chronologic/chronologic/audit/README.md

 * **LOW IMPORTANCE** - In *AddressCappedCrowdsale*, `maxIcoAddresses` is never used
   * [x] Fixed in [fd679446](https://github.com/chronologic/chronologic/commit/fd679446f01c2d29b02856719548d6a35e8c34c8)
 * **LOW IMPORTANCE** - In *DayToken*, `isValidContributorId(...)` and `isValidContributorAddress(...)` should be made constant
+* **LOW IMPORTANCE** - Remove `DayToken.updateAllBalances()`.
+After enquiring about the potentially large gas cost of executing this function, the developers have stated that this function is not required any more, as balances are now calculated on the fly and this function is now disabled by default, using the switch `updateAllBalancesEnabled`.

 <br />